Mill Avenue Underpass Public Artwork

 What is happening at the Mill Avenue Underpass?

-Phase 2 will focus on lighting.
-City of Tempe and partners are working on an electrical plan, with installation scheduled once the required power is available.
+Phase 2 will focus on lighting and landscaping.
+City of Tempe and partners are working on installing the required power during January and February of 2026.
+Landscape enhancements will be installed in early February.
 When this Phase is complete, the underpass will be a colorful, welcoming landmark for all to enjoy – day and night.

 Why is this art piece being installed?